Ikcelaks/qmk_sequence_transform/README.md

 # end sequence_transform setup
 ```
 > [!CAUTION]
 > If your keymap folder doesn't already contain a `rules.mk` file, create an new `rules.mk` file there that just has the snippet from above.
-DO NOT instead past the snippet into a `rules.mk` file at another location, because the paths won't be correct.
+DO NOT instead paste the snippet into a `rules.mk` file at another location, because the paths won't be correct.

 ### Step 3
 Define custom keycodes for your Sequence Token keys (commonly referred to as "magic keys") consecutively.
 Example: